anjnkmr/BareSpringBootRESTProject/README.md

 4. Running Jar: `java -jar /path/to/jarfile.jar`

 ### Note:
-While developement we will use Step 2 to check the output,
+While development we will use Step 2 to check the output,

 We need to generate a jar and upload it to server for production purpose then Follow Step 3 & 4